 (d) If at the time a taxpayer begins a subsequent seven-year job creation period, the taxpayer had a year or years in the prior seven-year job creation period where the number of new quality jobs were below the single high yearly average number of new quality jobs, the taxpayer shall be allowed to make an irrevocable election to use the average number of new quality jobs for the completed years in the prior seven-year job creation period instead of the single high yearly average number of new quality jobs for all purposes under paragraph (8) of this regulation.
 Such election must be made on the initial qualifying return (on Form IT-QJ) or within one year of the earlier of the date the initial qualifying return was filed or the date such return was due, including extensions.
-If such election is made, the number of new quality jobs in the years subsequent to the completed years for the prior seven-year job creation period shall be deemed to not exceed the average number of new quality jobs over such average number shall be attributed to the subsequent seven-year job creation period.
+If such election is made, the number of new quality jobs in the years subsequent to the completed years for the prior seven-year job creation period shall be deemed to not exceed the average number of new quality jobs for the completed years in the prior seven-year job creation period.
 New quality jobs over such average number shall be attributed to the subsequent seven-year job creation period as provided in paragraph (8) of this regulation.

-(e) For purposes of computing the credit amount per new quality job as provided in paragraph Chapter 560-7-8

-(5) of this regulation, the taxpayer shall compute the average weekly wage for all new quality jobs including those in any prior seven-year job creation period.
+(e) For purposes of computing the credit amount per new quality job as provided in paragraph (5) of this regulation, the taxpayer shall compute the average weekly wage for all new quality jobs including those in any prior seven-year job creation period.